 The University's Fresh Start Program is designed to support the educational efforts of moderate to high-risk students.
 The students accepted into the program might have had difficulty in achieving appropriate educational goals in the past but have demonstrated a commitment to continuing their education and moving toward career goals.

 Academic Profile of a Fresh Start Student

-Students meeting the criteria below can be considered for the Fresh Start Program:
+Students whose GPA < 2.0 can be considered for the Fresh Start Program, an interview may be required.